Gary R. Matthews

-My purpose with SRI and the contribution I make to the world is partly due to my grandmother, Edna Lou C. Ballard, whose request would change my life significantly.
+My purpose with SRI began with my grandmother, Edna Lou C. Ballard, whose request would change my life significantly.
 It came as she had limited time left here – she asked if I would join the family’s financial planning business prior to her passing in 2014, to assist my grandfather once she was no longer able to.
-My grandparents had founded their business in 1979.
+My grandparents founded their business in 1979.

-I was a Chef for a decade before my grandmother made her request.
+Prior to her request I honed my craft and built a career for over a decade as a Chef.
+I love cooking, it is my artistic medium of choice but my intuition showed light in this way.
 So I listened to my heart, and I listened to her, and that’s how I became a financial advisor.
-In the following years, working with my grandfather, I learned about financial planning and investing, but also about fostering relationships, integrity, trust, gratitude; traits of service work.
+In the following years, working with my grandfather, I learned about financial planning and investing, but also about fostering relationships, integrity, trust, gratitude; traits of service work that carried over in different capacities from running a kitchen.
 I learned it’s the people who make it all worthwhile.

 At a certain point I realized and acknowledged the lack of sustainability in the economy as a whole.
 I was aware of how corporations, governments, and other entities often operated unethically.
 Traditional investing would have us invest in them anyway and look the other way.
 I didn’t want to provide that kind of advice – it was simply unacceptable.
 That’s when I joined SRI Investing.
 I am grateful to have found and to work with professionals who care enough about humanity and our planet to want to make a positive impact.
-SRI is all about integrity and compassion – it’s where I want to be.
+SRI is all about integrity, compassion, and allowing the people to incorporate virtue into investing.